1- On the legal and statutory plan:

 3. How is handled the waste (not only those resulting from trekking and tourist journeys):

 ii.
 In towns?
 Garbage is collected by a government or local body & dumped at the selected site.
+In most of the towns, the town community collect all the garbage unless some of the towns are in remote area.

 iii.
 In big cities?
-Garbage is collected by a government or local body & dumped at the selected
+Garbage is collected by a government or local body & dumped at the selected In cities, all the garbage is collected by the government and recyle all of them.

 4. Does the tourism activity create a risk for the environment (degradation of the landscapes, the plunder of prehistoric objects)?
 How could we minimize it?